CarolinaKra/InfluenceOfVideoConferences/README.md

 I have seen that Video Conferencing kept the society connected which helped them cope with social distancing by a reasonable amount.
 In addition, for almost a third of the population, Video Conferencing has stimulated their personal development, mostly by developing their technological skills.

-I predicted that in the future post-pandemic, the population will use Video Conferencing less frequent than the time during pandemic, and it will continue to be an important tool for work and study purposes.
+I predicted that in the future post-pandemic, the population will use Video Conferencing less frequently than the time during pandemic, and it will continue to be an important tool for work and study purposes.

 I concluded that Video Conferencing brings a great benefit for the society in the way that people can connect and the way that individuals can develop, especially during the pandemic.